chetansinghsajwan/notes/sql/commands/createrole.md

 # `CREATE ROLE` Command

 Adds a new role to a PostgreSQL database cluster.
+A role is an entity that can own database objects and have database privileges; a role can be considered a “user”, a “group”, or both depending on how it is used.

 ```
 CREATE ROLE _`name`_ [ [ WITH ] _`option`_ [ ... ] ]